Style Injection in Diffusion: A Training-free Approach for Adapting Large-scale Diffusion Models for Style Transfer: Experiments

 \subsection{Qualitative Comparison}

-\paragraph{Comparison with Conventional Style Transfer.} As shown in Fig.~\ref{fig_qualitative_con}, we observe that our method tends to highly preserve the structural information of the content image, while also transferring the style well.
+\textbf{Comparison with Conventional Style Transfer.} As shown in Fig.~\ref{fig_qualitative}, we observe that our method tends to highly preserve the structural information of the content image, while also transferring the style well.
 For instance, as shown in the third row, ours retains the structure of the bridge, but the baselines struggle to preserve structure or transfer the style.
+We also provide the qualitative comparison with zooming details in Fig.~\ref{fig_qualitative_cropped} and Supplementary.

-\paragraph{Comparison with Diffusion-based Style Transfer.} We also compare our method with recent diffusion-based style transfer baselines~\cite{zhang2023inversion, jeong2023training, kwon2022diffusion}.
-As shown in Fig.~\ref{fig_diff_qual}, we observe the proposed technique transfers the style to the content well.
+\textbf{Comparison with Diffusion-based Style Transfer.} We also compare our method with recent diffusion-based style transfer baselines~\cite{zhang2023inversion, jeong2023training, kwon2022diffusion}.
+As shown in Fig.~\ref{fig_qualitative}, we observe the proposed technique transfers the style to the content well.
 On the other hand, baselines often lose the structure of content or fail to transfer the style, when an arbitrary content style pair is given.
 For instance, DiffuseIT and DiffStyle suffer from generating shape and visually plausible images or drop the original content.
 Differently, InST synthesizes the realistic images, while struggling to transfer style~($1^{\text{st}}$ row) or change content of image~($2^{\text{nd}}, 3^{\text{rd}}$ rows).